larromba/Networking/README.md

 ```

-`TestNetworkManager` can be used to load mock json for your tests
+`TestNetworking` can be used to load mock json for your tests

-`MockNetworkManager` is a dummy network instance for your tests
+`MockNetworking` is a dummy network instance for your tests

 `NetworkLog.isEnabled = true` turns on network logging